inputsh/notes/02_quotes.md

 * **Richard Jeni:** Honesty is the key to a relationship.
 If you can fake that, you're in.
 * **Ser Tim Berners-Lee:** Aaron is dead.
 Wanderers in this crazy world, we have lost a mentor, a wise elder.
 Hackers for right, we are one down, we have lost one of our own.
 Nurturers, carers, listeners, feeders, parents all, we have lost a child.
 Let us all weep.
 * **Will Smith:** You don't try to build a wall.
 You don't set out to build a wall.
 You don't say, "I'm gonna build the biggest baddest greatest wall, that's ever been build,", you don't start there.
 You say, "I'm gonna lay this brick, as perfectly as a brick can be laid," and you do that, every single day.
 And soon you have a wall.
+* **/u/ryans01:** Rule numero uno - There are no more zero days.
+What's a zero day?
+A zero day is when you don't do a single fucking thing towards whatever dream or goal or want or whatever that you got going on.
+No more zeros.
+I'm not saying you gotta bust an essay out everyday, that's not the point.
+The point I'm trying to make is that you have to make yourself, promise yourself, that the new SYSTEM you live in is a NON-ZERO system.
+Didnt' do anything all fucking day and it's 11:58 PM?
+Write one sentence.
+One pushup.
+Read one page of that chapter.
+One.
+Because one is non zero.
+You feel me?
+When you're in the super vortex of being bummed your pattern of behaviour is keeping the vortex goin, that's what you're used to.
+Turning into productivity ultimate master of the universe doesn't happen from the vortex.
+It happens from a massive string of CONSISTENT NON ZEROS.
+That's rule number one.
+Do not forget.

 ### Quotes in Bosnian/Serbian/Croatian